Langtang Trek - 8 Days

 Departure

-Tipping culture
+Tipping

 FAQs

-How long is the Langtang trek, and what is the difficulty level?
+How long is the Langtang Trek, and what is the difficulty level?

-What are the starting and ending points of the trek?
+What are the starting and ending points?

 Do I need trekking experience?

-How should I prepare for the trek?
+How should I prepare?

-What permits are required for the Langtang trek?
+What permits are required?

 Are there fees for the permits?